 Basic structure

-has an structure for grouping messages and a very compressed way to
+The EDIFACT format starts with the definition of the special characters,has an structure for grouping messages and a very compressed way to

 represent the elements of an segment.